nanobox-io/nanobox-docs/source/data-management/remotely-managing-data.html.md

 For more information on the `console` command, read through the [console](/cli/console/) doc.

 ## Create a Secure Tunnel
 The `nanobox tunnel` command creates a secure tunnel between your local machine and your production data service.
-This allows you to use your local client of choice if managing data from a command line isn't your cup of tea.
+It binds to a port on your local machine and forwards any connections to that port to your live server.
+This allows you to use your local client of choice to managing your production data.

 ```bash
 # Pattern